fuzzballb/UdacityDDPGProject2/README.md

 ## Introduction

 This is the second project of the Udacity Deep Reinforcement Learning course.
-In this project Udacity provides a Unity3D application that is used as a training environment with DDPG.
+In this project Udacity provides a Unity3D application that is used as a training environment with DDPG (Deep Deterministic Policy Gradient).
 The goal of this environment is for the robot arm to follow the green ball.
 The environment provides position and angles of the joints.
 The resulting vector is passed to the Jupyter Notebook as a state.

 ```python
 Number of agents: 1